stig/phageapp/Phage/en.lproj/HowToPlay.md

 - Triangle moves horizontally in any direction, and vertically *in the direction of its point*.
 This piece has no direct equivalents in Chess.

-A square which has been previously occupied by a piece is blocked.
+A square which has been previously occupied by a piece is _blocked_.
 It cannot be occupied again, nor can any piece be moved *across* it in any direction.